SuperuserLabs/thankful/README.md

 ## Features

 - Direct-to-creator payments (no middle men!)
-- Keeps track of the creators you visit on YouTube, Medium, and GitHub (more coming soon, create an issue if you have a request!)
+- Keeps track of the creators you visit on YouTube, Medium and GitHub (more coming soon, create an issue if you have a request!)
 - Decentralized
 - No special token
 - No forced fees (but we hope you will be thankful and support our continued work!)